AlchemyCMS/alchemy-guides/guides/pages.md

 * **unique** `Boolean` (Default `false`)

-  Pass `true` and the user can only choose this layout once inside a language tree.
+  Pass `true` and the user can only choose this page type once inside a language tree.

 * **cache** `Boolean` (Default `true`)